-Chili is one of those comfort foods that just warms the belly and the soul too.
+This very mild and flavorful 3-Bean Chili Recipe is one of those comfort foods that just warms the belly and the soul too.
+Read on for our best mild chili recipe and a few of our recommendations for what goes with mild 3-bean chili.

 Everyone seems to have a favorite way to eat chili: beans or no beans?
 Meat or no meat?
 Such strong feelings.
 Where do you land?